Gauntlet173/lawmirror/README.md

 Currently, the schema mandates a title element, and one section element.
 The section must have a num element and an intro element.
 Those aren't requirements of AkomaNtoso, those are just things I'm doing for demonstration purposes.

-You can add sections to the code by pressing `SHIFT-CTRL-1`.
 Note that if you add later sections, it will let you delete some, but it won't let you delete the last one.

 The formatting is not terribly friendly, yet, so I'm displaying the XML tags using CSS to help you see what's going on.
+You can turn them off by toggling the debug mode, but if you do, a bunch of other things break, at the moment.

 What it demonstrates is that you can have a user interface in the web browser that gives users a WYSIWYM-style UI, but which also prevents them from doing anything that would go outside the bounds of the schema you have defined,